+Discussion

+In Experiment 1, there were three key findings we wish to highlight.
+First, our comparison of sequential and simultaneous presentation of word and location indicated that although overall response error was lower when words were presented simultaneously, similarly heavy tailed error distributions were present in both conditions, which suggests that while the sequential format used by Harlow and Donaldson (2013) and Zhou et al. (2021) may have marginally increased the difficulty of the source retrieval task relative to a simultaneous format, this difference does not challenge prior conclusions that source memory retrieval is a thresholded process.

+Second, we have clear evidence that intrusions from non targets contribute to errors in our source memory task.
+The inclusion of intrusions in both the response error and diffusion models reduced the estimated proportion of guesses relative to the Pure Guess model.
+Our finding in the present study suggests that previous threshold models similarly overestimated guessing rates (Zhou et al., 2021).
+However, the poor fit of the Pure Intrusion models, again both in terms of error and joint error-RT data, suggests that a purely continuous view of source memory retrieval is incompatible with the data, even when intrusions are accounted for.

-Discussion We found successive qualitative improvement when intrusion probabilities were determined by temporal and spatiotemporal similarity gradients, compared to the base three-component Intrusion + Guess model in which all non target items are equally likely to intrude.
+Third, we found mixed evidence for systematic changes in intrusions based on similarity with the target item.
+Contrary to our expectations, elaborations of the intrusion component to model these systematic changes did not further reduce the estimated proportion of guesses in our model.
+We found successive qualitative improvement when intrusion probabilities were determined by temporal and spatiotemporal similarity gradients, compared to the base three-component Intrusion + Guess model in which all non target items are equally likely to intrude.
 However, when fit to response error data alone, the overall likelihood of the three-component models were sufficiently similar that the marginal improvements obtained with the more elaborated gradient models were outweighed by the parameter penalty associated with the gradients.
 When diffusion analogs of each model were additionally constrained by also fitting RT data, the model predictions were differentiated, resulting in a quantitative advantage for the spatiotemporal gradient.

 One explanation for the mixed results, both in terms of qualitative and quantitative response error evidence, as well as response error and joint error-RT data, is that there were simply insufficient observations in the participant-level data to support tests of complex models of intrusion effects on the basis of response error data alone.
 This motivated our use of a small-N design to concentrate power at the participant level in Experiment 2.
 When large numbers of trials are collected for individual participants each participant essentially becomes an independent replication of the experiment (Smith & Little, 2018).
 These kinds of small-N design have proven to be powerful tools for testing between complex models of decision making and other cognitive processes (Smith et al., 2020).

 Experiment 2